History of CAPEA

 List of members of the CAPEA Hall of Fame

-Old editions of the CAPEA Journal would be very welcome.
+We’d love for you to share with us any old editions of the CAPEA Journal you may have.
 Ideal size should be less than 4MB in pdf format per edition if sent electronically.
 Please contact CAPEA with your contributions.